coeusguo/RL-Selfplay/README.md

 ``sh script/train.sh`` to start the training, requires two GPUs

-It will take a few days to train a 10 x 10 Gomoku (i.e. five-in-a-row) Agent with 2 RTX 2060 GPUs
+It will take less than one days to train a 10 x 10 Gomoku (i.e. five-in-a-row) Agent with 2 RTX 2060 GPUs

 ## done